 The amount of hormone produced at any one time is controlled by feedback mechanisms.
 These feedback mechanisms are interactions between the endocrine glands, the blood levels of the various hormones, and certain activities of the target organ.
 For example, when the pituitary gland increases the secretion of ACTH, the increased levels are detected by the adrenal gland, and the end result is more production of cortisone hormone by the adrenal glands.
 As the cortisol levels rise in the bloodstream, the hypothalamus eventually detects these higher levels and sends a message to the pituitary gland.
 The pituitary gland then turns down its own production of ACTH.
 As the ACTH levels in the bloodstream subsequently fall, the adrenal gland decreases its production of cortisol to a normal level again.
 This is called a negative feedback loop.

 Diseases of the endocrine system can arise with either overproduction or underproduction of hormones.
 There are numerous diseases of the endocrine system in dogs.
-The hypothalamus produces several hormones that tell the pituitary gland to secrete its hormones.
-The hypothalamus also produces antidiuretic hormone (ADH).

 Diseases of the hypothalamus usually result in decreased function of the pituitary gland.
 The end result is less secretion of several pituitary hormones such as growth hormone, ACTH, or thyroid stimulating hormone.

 Diabetes insipidus is a disease where the kidneys are unable to retain water because of a lack of antidiuretic hormone.
 Animals with diabetes insipidus, also known as water diabetes, are profoundly thirsty and urinate excessive amounts.
 Diabetes insipidus is extremely rare in the cat.